FauzanAcyuto/realtime-weather-iot-pipeline/README.md

 ## Project Overview

-**Business Context:** Mining operations in Borneo is heavily obstructed by rains, and the slightest drizzle can cause a 'slippery' status to be raised which stops all production activities.
-Havig an accurate history of rainfall and the potential for machine learning predictions to be made would be indispensable for mine planning.
+**Business Context:** Mining operations in Borneo are heavily obstructed by rainfall, the slightest drizzle can cause a 'slippery' status to be raised which stops all production activities.
+Having an accurate history of rainfall and the potential for machine learning predictions to be made would be indispensable for mine planning.

 **Key Features:**
 - Grid-based geographical sampling (configurable density)